markgrover/hive-impala-bdtc/README.md

 hive-impala-bdtc
 =============

-Presentation on Hive and Impala at Big Data TechCon Boston, 2014.
+This repo contains slides, dataset and queries for Big Data TechCon 2014 presentation on Hive and Impala in Boston.

 Files in the repository
 =======================